 MO HealthNet (Medicaid) for the Blind and Visually Impaired provides medical care for persons who are blind or visually impaired and meet other eligibility requirements.
+If you’ve already enrolled, go to MO HealthNet for assistance using your benefits or finding a doctor.

 How do I get help?